Nielsenfam/NightSkyTFT/README.md

 ```

-the starts is just a test, quit if X windows desktop starts on TFT display
+the startx is just a test, if it works, just quit if X windows desktop after it tarts on the TFT display

 ## 19. Now make modules permanent on boot: